50417/EvoSL-Tool/README.md

 $ conda activate <envname>
 $ pip install -r requirements.txt
 ```
-(maybe adapt exact versions in `requirements.txt` and upgrade pip before: `pip install --upgrade pip` or execute everything with `pip3`)

 ## Usage

 ### 1. SimMiner
 The tool mines Simulink repository from GitHub and searches for project since 2008.
 The repository is a cloned one.
 Make sure you have enough storage in your system.
-- Change  to `SimMiner` directory and Run
+Change  to `SimMiner` directory

+#### 1.1 To get Simulink projects
 ```sh
 $ python downloadRepoFromGithub.py --query=<QUERY> --dir=<DIRECTORY_TO_STORE_PROJECTS> --dbname=<DATABASE_TO_STORE_COMMIT_METADATA> --token=<GITHUB_AUTHENTICATION_TOKEN>
 ```
+We used query=language:MATLAB and query=simulink
+dbname=evosl.sqlite

 Getting Authetication token: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

-- To get project's forks
+#### 1.2 To get project's forks

 ```sh
 $ python get_forked_project.py --dir=<DIRECTORY_TO_STORE_PROJECTS> --dbname=<DATABASE_TO_STORE_COMMIT_METADATA> --token=<GITHUB_AUTHENTICATION_TOKEN>
 ```
 Use the same database that you use to mine the projects.
-Use either same dir  or different directory if you want to save forked projects innto different directory.
+Use either same dir  or different directory if you want to save forked projects into different directory.

-- To get Projects Issue and PR
+#### 1.3 To get Projects Issue and PR
 ```sh
 $ python get_issues_pr.py --dbname=<DATABASE_TO_STORE_COMMIT_METADATA> --token=<GITHUB_AUTHENTICATION_TOKEN>
 ```